MicrosoftDocs/azure-docs/articles/active-directory-b2c/active-directory-b2c-custom-setup-li-idp.md

 2. Make sure you're using the directory that contains your Azure AD B2C tenant.
 Select the **Directory and subscription filter** in the top menu and choose the directory that contains your tenant.
 3. Choose **All services** in the top-left corner of the Azure portal, and then search for and select **Azure AD B2C**.
 4. On the Overview page, select **Identity Experience Framework**.
-5. Select **Policy Keys** and then select **Add**.
+5. Select **Policy keys** and then select **Add**.
 6. For **Options**, choose `Manual`.
 7. Enter a **Name** for the policy key.
 For example, `LinkedInSecret`.
-The prefix `B2C_1A_` is added automatically to the name of your key.
+The prefix *B2C_1A_* is added automatically to the name of your key.
-8. In **Secret**, enter your client secret that you previously recorded.
+8. In **Secret**, enter the client secret that you previously recorded.
 9. For **Key usage**, select `Signature`.
 10. Click **Create**.

 ## Add a claims provider

 If you want users to sign in using a LinkedIn account, you need to define the account as a claims provider that Azure AD B2C can communicate with through an endpoint.
 The endpoint provides a set of claims that are used by Azure AD B2C to verify that a specific user has authenticated.

 You can define a LinkedIn account as a claims provider by adding it to the **ClaimsProviders** element in the extension file of your policy.